Flash flooding occurs when too much rain falls too fast and too long for the ground to

 FLASH FLOOD WATCH

-When a flash flood WATCH is issued, be alert to signs of flash flooding and be ready to evacuate at a moment's notice.
+When a flash flood WATCH is issued, be alert to signs of flash flooding and be ready to evacuate at

 - Don’t park your vehicle along bayous, canals, streams or other waterways.